juliomrqz/statusfy/packages/docs/src/contributing/README.md

 ## Pull Requests

 Any significant improvement (no matter if it's just to fix a typo) should be associated with a [feature request][feature-request] or [bug report][bug-report].
-If you require professional assistance on your project(s) or want to ask general questions, just go to our [Support Page][support-page].
+If you require Professional Assistance on your project(s) or want to ask general questions, just go to our [Support Page][support-page].

 ### Getting started